Cottage Food Laws in Montana

 Yes.
 Farmers markets are one of the primary approved venues for cottage food sales in Montana.

-Official source: Montana DPHHS — Cottage Food
+Official source: Montana DPHHS — Cottage Food and Farmers Markets

-Running a cottage food business in Montana?
+Running a bakery in Montana?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.